Do I have to say again that I like tombstones? I think it’s quite clear…

 Its written in kufic script, in a period in which kufic script was widely used.
 The design is pretty common for tombstones produced in Iran around the XII century.
 Also the contents are not enlightening: Q 3:18 and Q: 112 have been used always and everywhere in funerary epigraphy.
 The poor guy that died does not seem to have been a VIP, and it definitely seems unlikely that he can be linked to important personalities of the time.
 Also the carver/calligrapher, ‘Umar bin ‘Ali, does not seem to be important.

 This gravestone can be despised as ‘unimportant’, and I cannot blame you.
-But “take a step back, look at the bigger picture” (no need to devour a whale, though).
+But let’s take a step back and look at the bigger picture.
 Actually a signed gravestone is quite important in itself, furthermore it can be linked to other tombstone produced in the period with a strikingly similar design but signed by other carvers.
 Taking these gravestones together, linking them not only superficially, but with a deeper analysis of the designs, the styles, the signatures, maybe we will manage to better define a small part of the history of Iranian funerary art and the social environment where it flourished.

 And now you can say “who cares?”…well…in that case this is not the right blog for you 🙂